notinecrafter/Its-Working/README.md

 ##Installation Instructions

+0. Install php and any SQL version (preferably mySQL)

 1. Copy the content of the repository's "its" directory into the desired web location on your server

 2. Configure setup.ini (more information below)